-As with interceptors and smart proxies, pluggable protocols frameworks are a meta-programming mechanism that adds functionality to ORBs.
-Whereas other two mechanisms alter the semantic of objects, however, pluggable protocols frameworks alter the ORB message delivery mechanism.
-Thus, they do not permit fine-grained control over objects since they affect all objects in an ORB and it is hard to vary the message delivery mechanism at the level of object reference.
+As with interceptors and smart proxies, pluggable protocols frameworks are meta-programming mechanisms that add functionality to ORBs.
+However, whereas other two mechanisms alter the semantic of objects, pluggable protocols frameworks alter the underlying ORB transport mechanism.
+Thus, they do not permit fine-grained control over objects since they affect all objects in an ORB and it is hard to vary the transport mechanism at the level of object references.
 Moreover, since pluggable protocols deal directly with the communication infrastructure, they are usually more complex to program than interceptors or smart proxies.

 Figure 7 compares the various meta-programming mechanisms along a number of dimensions described above.
-When combined with patterns, such as Component Configurator [1] and OS features, such as explicit dynamic linking [13], all these meta-programming mechanisms can be configured dynamically into CORBA clients and servers.
+Portable interceptors have the highest overhead since they are the most flexible meta-programming mechanism.
+Although other mechanisms have less overhead compared to portable interceptors, they are targeted at more specific system mechanisms.
+When combined with patterns, such as Component Configurator [10] and OS features, such as explicit dynamic linking [14], these meta-programming mechanisms can all be configured dynamically into CORBA clients and servers.